 My Name is Mary Gomez.
 I am proud and honored to be the guest speaker at this commencement ceremony especially since I am at my alma mater.
 I am a Florida National University graduate, class of 1989.
 I leave you to do the math.
 I also had the honor of being an adjunct instructor in 2010-2011.

 When I started attending, the name of the school was Florida International College.
-By the time I graduated, the name had been changed to Florida National College.
+By the time I graduated, the name had been changed to Florida National University.
 But now, Florida National is a “University”.
 The school has come a very long way… my class graduated in a small banquet hall in Hialeah.
 Now you are all here sitting at the James L. Knight Center.
 You should be very proud to be a graduate from this University.
 You should also be very thankful to all those that helped you make this day a reality.
 Especially, our family members, they are usually the ones that are our strongest support system.

 When I graduated, the school did not offer Baccalaureate degrees let alone Master degrees as they do today.
 I graduated with an Associate Degree in Legal Studies and had to leave the school in order to obtain a Bachelor’s Degree.
 Subsequently, I attended law school and graduated with a Juris Doctor in 1995, in the top 3% of my law class, in spite of being told that I would not be able to accomplish much with a degree from this school.
 I have to attribute a lot of my success in law school, and in my practice, to what I was taught by the wonderful professors at Florida National, some of whom I have kept in touch with to this day.